Indiana Youth Institute

 BECOME A STUDENT LEADER IN THE GLOBAL FIGHT AGAINST HUNGER!

-Take part in the 5th annual World Food Prize Youth Institute at Purdue University on April 4-5, 2013.
+Don't miss the World Food Prize Youth Institute at Purdue University - April 10-11, 2014

 At this exciting event, participating high school students have the opportunity to: